starkware-libs/starknet-perpetual/docs/spec.md

 8. position id is not a vault position and exists.
 9. number_of_shares is non zero.
 10. vault_share_execution_price is non zero.
-11. collateral_id is the protocol collateral asset.
-12. position id is liquidatable.
+11. position id is liquidatable or deleveragable.
-13. Caller is the operator.
-14. Request is new (check payload hash not exists in the fulfillment map).
+12. Request is new (check payload hash not exists in the fulfillment map).

 **Logic:**